BitcoinLabrador/bitcoinlabrador.com-advanced_bitcoining/README.md

 ## 4. Bitcoin Privacy
 (Re)claiming your privacy on the blockchain can be hard, and there are quite a few twitter threads that go into the virtues of the different options.
 Mainly wasabi vs samourai is a hot topic.
 I'll go into samourai and wasabi, as well as joinmarket, and list the things you absolutely should and shouldn't do to avoid fucking up your coinjoins.

-## 5. Lightning (advanced)
+## 5. Lightning, side-chains & layer 2 (advanced)
-I'll go over lightning very quickly in the beginners' guide, but there's a lot more to it.
+I'll go over lightning very quickly in the beginners' guide, but there's a lot more to layer 2 and other side-chains that warrant discussing.

 ## Whatever else I can come up with